hotelzululima/cymulate-framework/README.md

 # cymulate-framework

-* **Notice**: This project is still in development and not ready for production use.
+- **Notice**: This project is still under development and not ready for production use.

 ## Introduction